rui314/mold/README.md

 ## Basic design

-- In order to achieve a `cat`-like performance, the most important thing is to fix the layout of an output file as quickly as possible, so that we can start copying actual data from input object files to an output file as soon as possible.
+- In order to achieve a `cp`-like performance, the most important thing is to fix the layout of an output file as quickly as possible, so that we can start copying actual data from input object files to an output file as soon as possible.